 How it worksIs it possible to change the name of my primary domain?

 Yes, depending on your type of Google Workspace account.
 Follow these steps to change your primary domain.

 When you sign up, you provide a domain name that becomes the primary domain associated with your Google Workspace or Cloud Identity.
 After that, you can add your other domains using your Google Admin console.
-You add the domain as either a secondary domain or domain alias.
+You add the domain as either a secondary domain or user alias domain.
 In either case, you must own the domain name and verify your ownership.
 For instructions, see Add multiple domains.

 You can have up to 600 domains to your organization's Google Workspace or Cloud Identity Premium account.
 The limit includes:

-- One primary domain (with up to 20 domain aliases)—Your primary domain is the domain name you provide when you sign up.
-You can add up to 20 other domains to this domain as domain aliases.
-Domain aliases allow users to send mail with an email address at another domain.
+- One primary domain (with up to 20 user alias domains)—Your primary domain is the domain name you provide when you sign up.
+You can add up to 20 other domains to this domain as user alias domains. user alias domains allow users to send mail with an email address at another domain.
 For example, you might have 2 different products each with their own domain.
-Having a domain alias for these domains will allow people to send mail using an address from either domain.
+Having a user alias domain for these domains will allow people to send mail using an address from either domain.